Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/207_two a half gamers session 70 - From hypercasual to hybridcasual - The Voodoo story Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers session 70 - From hypercasual to hybridcasual - The Voodoo story  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers session #70 - From hypercasual to hybridcasual - The Voodoo story – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/session-70_05b1ceba.jpg)